theNewDynamic/minjinlee.com/_posts/2017-09-15-national-book-awards-longlist-for-fiction.md

 So profoundly honored and grateful that PACHINKO made the National Book Awards Longlist for Fiction.
 Thank you.

-&nbsp;

 The 2017 Longlist for the National Book Award for Fiction

 Elliot Ackerman, “Dark at the Crossing”

 Knopf / Penguin Random House

-Daniel Alarc&oacute;n, “The King Is Always Above the People: Stories”
+Daniel Alarcón, “The King Is Always Above the People: Stories”

 Riverhead Books / Penguin Random House